Congratulations on Your Admission

 This website is intended for students who have been admitted to NDSU.
 Get ready for your first semester by reviewing and completing the steps outlined below.
 If you need help or have questions, contact an admission staff member for assistance.

-1. Set up your NDSU accounts
+1. Set up your ND University System and NDSU Electronic ID accounts

-2. Obtain financial aid and scholarships
+2. Apply for financial aid and scholarships

 3. Make housing selections